odradev/odradev.github.io/docusaurus/docs/tutorials/erc20.md

         // Then transfer fails.
         assert_eq!(
-            erc20.try_transfer_from(owner, recipient, amount),
+            erc20.try_transfer_from(&owner, &recipient, &amount),
             Err(Error::InsufficientAllowance.into())
         );
     }
 }
 ```

-* **L149** - Alternatively, if you don't want to check the entire event, you may assert only its type.
+* **L146** - Alternatively, if you don't want to check the entire event, you may assert only its type.

 ## What's next
 Having two modules: `Ownable` and `Erc20`, let's combine them, and create an ERC-20 on steroids.